Accio/learnpy/pytest-example/README.md

   part of the Git history
 * Cannot ensure the test was run
 * No way to commit a change which breaks a test

+## Testing using GitHub Actions or other web services

+In GitHub Actions, set up an Python Application action, and add the call of testing scripts at the end.